-For each participant-reported event, the DCRI Clinical Event Ascertainment (CEA) group will review the medical records and confirm the occurrence of an event as part of an adjudication process.
+All events classified as "Probable" during the confirmation process will proceed to CEA adjudication.
+Following confirmation, for each probable event, the DCRI Clinical Event Ascertainment (CEA) group will review the medical records and confirm the occurrence of an event as part of an adjudication process.
 Safety event definitions will be specified a priori in the clinical events ascertainment (CEA) charter as appropriate.
 Refer to Figure 2 for a summary of this process.